mashharuki/WalletProject/book/book_src/README.md

-# IDQ Soul Wallet Book
+# Wallet Book

 Welcome!!

-This is a honkit book for IDQ Soul Wallet (Web3 Wallet product)
+This is a honkit book for Wallet (Web3 Wallet product)